openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 As a course team member with the Staff, Admin, or Discussion Moderator role, you might need to manage the teams in your course, including deleting teams that remain empty or are dysfunctional.

-Deleting a team removes all learners from the team membership, and removes the team from the teams listing view within a topic.
+When you delete a team, all learners are removed from the team membership, and team discussions can no longer be accessed.

+.. note:: Deleting a team removes it permanently from the course, and cannot be undone.

+To delete a team, follow these steps.

 #.
 In the LMS, select the **Teams** tab.
 #.
-On the **Teams** page, select the topic that the team is in, then locate
+On the **Teams** page, select **Browse** to show all topics.
-   the team.
 #.
-Select **View** for the team that you want to edit.
+Select the arrow button for the topic to show all teams in that topic.
 #.
+Locate the team that you want to edit.
+To find the team, you can search
+   using keywords or sort teams by last activity or open slots.
+#.
+Select **View** for the team that you want to delete.
+#.
 Select **Edit Team**.
 #.
-In the **Instructor Tools** bar, select **Delete Team**.
+On the **Instructor Tools** bar, select **Delete Team**.
 #.
-In the confirmation message, select **OK**. ..To be confirmed.
+In the confirmation message, select **Delete**.

-   The team no longer appears in the teams list within its topic, and learner who were previously members of this team no longer belong to a team.
+   You see a confirmation that the team has been deleted.
+The team no longer appears in the teams list within its topic.
+Learners who were previously members of this team no longer belong to a team.